michaldo/WCMaster/README.md

 ## Rules

 1. Functionality must be implemented in Java.
 Call native **wc** is not allowed.
-2. JUnit test must be implemented and pass according to scratch
+2. JUnit `wcmaster.WCTest` must be implemented and pass
 3. Deadline is 5 April 2015
 4. Contest is anonymous as github is.

 ## FAQ

-1. Why JUnit test is a scratch and is not implemented?
+1. Why JUnit test is a scratch and dummy body?
     - I don't want to suggest any API
 2. How to handle errors?
     - There is no test for errors.
 3. I have other question
-    - If there is no answer on Junit or on `wc --help` or on `man wc` there is no answer at all.
+    - If there is no answer on `wcmaster.WCTest` or on `wc --help` or on `man wc` there is no answer at all.
 All or answers are correct.
 Or question is stupid.
 Or whatever